-The goal of the series of my articles "On Algebraic Geometry" (ZAG) is not only to establish new theorems but also to make the far-reaching methods and conceptions of the Italian geometric school accessible with a rigorous algebraic foundation to the circle of readers of the Math.
-Annalen.
-If I then perhaps prove again something here which has already been proved more or less properly elsewhere, this has two reasons.
-Firstly, the Italian geometers presuppose in their proofs a whole universe of ideas and a way of geometric reasoning with which, for instance, the German man of today is not immediately familiar.
+immediately familiar.
 But secondly, it is impossible for me to search, for each theorem, through all the proofs in the literature in order to check whether there is one among them which is flawless.
 I rather formulate and prove the theorems my own way.
 Thus, if I occasionally indicate deficiencies in the most widely circulated literature, I do not claim in any way that I am the first who now presents things really rigorously.

-The fairly aggressive wording in this passage may not quite show in the English translation, but the other element of linguistic taint of the time, namely, the fact that the readers of the Mathematische Annalen are represented by "der Deutsche von heute," gives a distinctly national vocation to the international journal and is obvious enough.
-In order to understand this peculiar twist of van der Waerden's anger, one may recall that in October of 1933, when the paper was submitted, the Berlin-Rome axis was still a long way in the future, and Italy's foreign politics looked potentially threatening to German interests, not only in Austria.
-Thus, van der Waerden, momentarily forgetting that he was himself a foreigner in Germany, having been criticized by a famous Italian colleague, comfortably used for his own sake the favorite discourse of the day: that Germany had to concentrate on herself to be fortified against attacks from abroad.
+The fairly aggressive wording in this passage may not quite show in the English translation, but the other element of linguistic taint of the time, to wit, the fact that the readers of the Math.
+Annalen are represented by der Deutsche von heute, thereby giving a distinctly national vocation to the international journal, is obvious enough.
+In order to understand this peculiar twist of Van der Waerden's anger, one may recall that in October 1933, when the paper was submitted, the Berlin - Rome axis was still a long way in the future, and Italy's foreign politics looked potentially threatening to German interests, not only about Austria.
+Thus Van der Waerden, momentarily forgetting that he was himself a foreigner in Germany, having been criticized by a famous Italian colleague, comfortably used for his own sake the favourite discourse of the day: that Germany had to concentrate on herself to be fortified against attacks from abroad.